Skip to content

 No, not sin, Social Insurance Number (s), that SIN.

-If the Social Insurance Number was simply a number given out each time a Canadian asks for one, the Maximum number of encodings is simply 999,999,999 codes.
+If the Social Insurance Number were given out each time a Canadian requested it, the maximum encodings would be limited.
+The limit would be simply 999,999,999.
 That seems like a huge number, and why would anyone worry about running out of numbers in this program?
 The Social Insurance Number has become the de facto standard for identification in Canada.
-It is a number to be guarded closely, so each number is very important.
+It is a number to be guarded closely, so each number is significant.

-- I don’t think anyone has the Social Insurance Number 000 000 001 or anything like that encoding, so there aren’t as many numbers as we believe.
+• No one has the Social Insurance Number 000 000 001.
+Numbers like that are likely not even used, so there aren’t as many numbers as we believe.
 Is the exact number of available SINs published anywhere?
 I don’t think it is, but maybe I missed out on that.

-- From 1973 to 1994 the three digit prefix (the first three numbers) increased by about 265 (if I compare my SIN to my children’s SIN).
+• From 1973 to 1994, the three-digit prefix (the first three numbers) went up by about 265.
+This is if I compare my SIN to my children’s SIN.
 That is not an insignificant increase.
-From 1994 to 2005 the prefix digits increased by 035.
+From 1994 to 2005, the prefix digits increased by 035.
 This assumes that the numbers are allocated in increasing order.

 Fear Monger?